-Dr. Richard “Rick” A. Hunt (Ph.D., University of Colorado) is an Assistant Professor of Strategy and Entrepreneurship at Virginia Tech’s Pamplin College of Business, where he also serves as Research Director at the Apex Center for Entrepreneurs, and Director of Doctoral Studies in Management.
+Dr. Richard “Rick” A. Hunt (Ph.D., University of Colorado) is an Associate Professor of Strategy and Entrepreneurship [with tenure] at Virginia Tech’s Pamplin College of Business, where he also serves as Research Director at the Apex Center for Entrepreneurs, and Director of Doctoral Studies in Management.

 Rick’s research, lying at the intersection of entrepreneurship, innovation, and strategy, seeks to explain how and why seemingly similar actions often generate dramatically different outcomes for individuals, organizations, and society, while other times, radically different actions generate similar results.
 This multi-faceted inquiry involves the collision of four forces that are abiding themes in Rick’s research: (i.) knowledge problem identification and resolution as the central preoccupation of human existence; (ii.) nature’s abhorrence of sameness, exclusion, and apex status; (iii.) the determinative power of mutation, variation, adaptation, and selection; (iv.) the universality of entrepreneurial action.